networknt/light-doc/content/en/tool/light-codegen/eventuate-generator.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-[Light-codegen][] provides a generator to generate eventuate base API based on OpenAPI 3.0 specification.
+[Light-codegen][] provides a generator to generate the eventuate base API based on OpenAPI 3.0 specification.

 The eventuate based API is built based on light-eventuate-4j framework. light-eventuate-4j framework design eventuate microservice API based on CQRS (Command Query Responsibility Segregation) design pattern.
 The service specification defined for Eventuate based API code generator should include the service definition for both CQRS command side service and query side service.

-Command side service will publish event to event store to change the state of the domain object or entire system
+The command side service will publish the event to event store to change the state of the domain object or entire system.

-Query side service will subscribe the event from event store and return results only and do not change the state of an object
+The query side service will subscribe the event from event store and return results only and does not change the state of an object.